SaiEswar15/Backend-Revision-Chai-aur-code/readme.md

 add a **public** folder so that all the images or  videos required will be present inside the folder

-## step 7 :
+## step 7 : adding data to .envfile

-add **.env** file such taht which ever confidential files you dont want to show will be inside env and remember these will go into github but dont show in git hub
+add **.env** file such that which ever confidential files you dont want to show will be inside env and remember these will go into github but dont show in git hub

 **.env.sample** is for the tutorial purpose and not necessary

-## step 8 :
+## step 8 :  creating folder structure

 inside src we have a certain folder structure which we should follow